Latest Report: The 2022 Gartner® Market Guide for IT Vendor Risk Management Solutions

 Guideline B-10 and Third-Party Risk Management

-The Canadian Government Office of the Superintendent of Financial Institutions (OSFI) has issued a draft of Third-Party Risk Management Guideline B-10, which addresses the operational and financial risks associated with vendor and supplier relationships.
+Third-Party Risk Management Guideline B-10 from the Canadian Government Office of the Superintendent of Financial Institutions (OSFI) addresses the operational and financial risks associated with vendor and supplier relationships.

 Driving these new requirements is the shift from materiality to criticality – where a third party performs a function that is integral to the FRFI’s provision of a significant operation, function or service, requiring a dual-pronged approach where risk and criticality inform the nature and extent of due diligence activities.